Skip Breadcrumb Links

 You’ll be able to buy up to 30 grams (about one ounce) of dried recreational marijuana at one time for personal use at the Ontario Cannabis Store either online or in person.

-The Ontario Cannabis Store will be the only store that can legally sell recreational cannabis and will follow strict rules set by the federal government.
+The Ontario Cannabis Store along with designated retail stores are the only pace that can legally sell recreational cannabis and follow strict rules set by the federal government.
 Buying it from unauthorized people other than the government-approved stores, will still be considered illegal.

 You'll be able to grow up to four plants per residence (not per person) and will be able to purchase legal seeds and seedlings from the Ontario Cannabis Store.